DES-Lab/AALpy/README.md

 is mostly based on Angluin's [L* algorithm](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf), for which AALpy supports a selection of optimizations, including **efficient counterexample processing** and **caching**.

-AALpy also has an efficient implementation of the [Alergia](https://link.springer.com/article/10.1007/s10994-016-5565-9) algorithm, suited for passive learning of Markov Chains and Markov Decision processes.
-With Alergia, one can also passively learn deterministic Moore machines.
+AALpy also has an efficient implementation of the [ALERGIA](https://link.springer.com/article/10.1007/s10994-016-5565-9) algorithm, suited for passive learning of Markov Chains and Markov Decision processes.
+With ALERGIA, one can also passively learn deterministic Moore machines.

 ## Installation